ElvishScout/mdstory/README.md

 ## Features

-- Seamless intergration of Markdown, Handlebars and JavaScript.
+- Seamless integration of Markdown, Handlebars and JavaScript.
 - Ease-to-use API, for both Web and command line applications.

 ## File Format